-So the channels just work no matter your brand of radio (except Baofeng).
-However, it’s not so smooth when it comes to the so called privacy codes.
+GMRS/FRS channels mostly just work no matter who manufactured the radio.
+However, it's not so smooth when it comes to the so called privacy codes.
 Motorola calls them interference eliminator codes.
 Uniden sometimes calls them sub codes.
-All these words are synonyms for either analog or digital squelch tones, and sometimes a synonym for both, which is unfortunate.
+All these words are synonyms for either analog or digital squelch, and sometimes a synonym for both, which is unfortunate.
 If you are a ham radio operator, you probably know what squelch means.
-If the word squelch makes you think of that time you almost threw up and it went all the way to the back of your throat, don’t worry, it’s not that.
-Here’s a metaphor to explain.
+If the word squelch makes you think of that time you almost threw up and it went all the way to the back of your throat, don't worry, it's not that.
+Here's a metaphor to explain.

 Say you have 10 friends all in the same room at the same time.
 You assign two of your friends code 1, two friends code 2, two friends code 3, and so forth.
 Everyone starts whispering except one person, who starts talking.
 It's easier for you to listen to the person talking, because they are louder than everyone else.
 That's squelch.
 Now, everyone starts talking at the same time.
 If you are assigned to code 4, you try really hard to only listen to the other person who is assigned to code 4.
 That's tone squelch.
 But if you really want to listen to the conversation going on between the two people assigned to code 5, you could do that too.
 In other words, squelch just tells your radio what to listen for, it has nothing to do with what is transmitted.